-Best Investments for Your Goals in 2019
+Best Investments for Your Goals in 2020

 Determine the Smartest Investment Strategy for You

-You can’t begin to invest until you have some money saved.
+You can’t really begin to invest until you have some money saved.
 You could put some money in your local bank, but that’s not likely to yield you much additional cash, as interest rates tend to be quite low.
 Consider looking to online-only banks that are able to offer higher interest rates due to their relatively low cost of operations.

 High Yield Savings Accounts

-Interest rates on cash savings accounts aren’t very high these days, with the national average on savings accounts coming in just under 0.10%.
+Interest rates on cash savings accounts aren’t very high these days, with the national average on savings accounts coming in at 0.09% as of March 2020.
 You can get some better-than-average rates from a number of online savings accounts.
-Bankrate.com notes that Ally Bank, Marcus by Goldman Sachs, CIT Bank, CapitalOne, WebBank, and many other banks offer APYs as high as 2.5%.
+Bankrate.com notes that Comenity Direct Bank, Popular Direct, WebBank, Citibank, Vio Bank, HSBC Direct, Synchrony Bank, and Ally Bank have among the higher annual percentage yields (APYs).

 Money Market Accounts

 Money market accounts offer virtually the same level of safety as traditional savings accounts, but usually with higher interest rates.
 They often come with restrictions on the number of transactions but are a good option for people who want to preserve their cash or set up an emergency fund.
-You can find money market accounts from online banks offering an APY of about 2%.

-If you are relatively young and have a few decades before retirement, your focus should be on saving for the long haul.
-To maximize your returns, you should invest largely in stocks, which have historically shown the best returns of any other asset class over time.
+If you are relatively young and have a few decades before retirement, your focus might be on saving for the long haul.
+To maximize your returns, you can invest largely in stocks, which have historically shown the best returns of any other asset class over time.
 You could purchase individual stocks, but you may be best off investing in broad mutual funds or exchange-traded funds (ETFs), which can help you diversify your portfolio and reduce risk.

-Growth Stock Funds and ETFs
+High-Growth Mutual Funds and ETFs